 It’s that time of year again.
 The nights are cooler and the days are shorter, which means it’s time for students to start heading back for classes at the University of Nevada, Reno.
-If you are one of the more than 4,500 freshmen slated to start this year or planning a trip to the Biggest Little City for a Nevada Wolf Pack football game, take some time to explore some of these points of interest and unique facts about the University.
+If you are one of the more than 4,500 freshmen slated to start this year or just curious about the history of the state’s first university, take some time to explore some of these points of interest and unique facts about the University.

 UNR boasts 11 diverse museums, galleries and attractions dedicated to furthering the cultural education of Northern Nevada.
 Take a walk through the University’s Arboretum and admire the living trees, shrubs, flowers and native flora.
 If you’re more interested in Nevada’s geology, paleontology and mining history, then check out the W.M.
 Keck Earth Science and Mineral Engineering Museum.
 Located in the Mackay School of Mines, it is the state’s second-oldest museum and specializes in early Nevada mining history with samples from famous mineral districts like the Comstock Lode, Tonopah and Goldfield.
 Who doesn’t like staring up at the stars and gazing into space?
 The Fleischmann Planetarium is a public center for atmospheric studies of the Desert Research Institute.
 Experience the impressive digital star theater and a hands-on exhibit hall.
 Visit UNR’s website for a list of all attractions in their museum district.